Agriculture in Brazil: Agronomy schools

 In 1887 during the Empire era, the first school dedicated to the training of agronomists opened in the city of Cruz das Almas.
 In 1883, in Pelotas, Rio Grande do Sul, a second school opened.

 The first school was officially recognized thirty-five years after its creation, with Decree 8.319/1910.
 The agronomist profession only came to be recognized in 1933.
 Seventy regular agronomy colleges operate in Brazil.
-The day the decree was publicized, 12 October, became the "Day of the Agronomist."
+The day the decree was publicized, 12 October, became the "Day of the Agronomist".

 Professional registration is managed by Regional Engineering and Architecture Councils, integrated at the national level by CONFEA.
 Educational activity is supported by the Federation of Brazilian Agronomy Students.

 Diversification: 1960–1990

 The Brazilian Enterprise for Agricultural Research (EMBRAPA) was established during the military regime in 1973 with the objective of diversifying production.
 The body was responsible for the support of new crops, adapted to the country's diverse regions.
 The expansion of agricultural borders towards the Cerrado had begun, and of monocultural latifundia with production at a semi-industrial scale of soybeans, cotton and beans.
 Czech-Brazilian researcher Johanna Döbereiner helped lead Brazil's Green Revolution, winning her the UNESCO Science Prize for her work on nitrogen-fixing microorganisms.

 In 1960, four main agricultural products were exported, growing by the early 1990s to nineteen.
 Brazil also moved "downstream" to expand post-harvest processing.
 In the 1960s, unprocessed goods made up 84% of total exports, falling to 20% by 1990.

-Agricultural promotion policies included subsidized credits, bank debt write-offs and exports subsidies (in some cases, reaching 50% of the product value).
+Agricultural promotion policies included subsidized credits, bank debt write-offs and export subsidies (in some cases, reaching 50% of the product value).

+Pink Tide

+The pink tide refers to a period of "left-leaning" politics in Latin America throughout the 21st century.
+For many countries this led to a period of "developmentalism" politics, designed by Raúl Prebisch in the 1950s at the United Nations Economic Commission for Latin America and the Caribbean.
+This economic philosophy centered reducing primary specializations, such as agricultural exports, in favor of important substitution industrialization.
+However, unlike many other countries in Latin America, when Brazil exited its military dictatorship, it's "pink tide" economic philosophy was more neoliberal in nature, focusing on reprimerization, including its agricultural commodities.

 Mechanization: 1990s

 Beginning with the 1994 creation of Plano Real for monetary stabilization, Brazilian agriculture went through a radical transformation: the State cut subsidies and the market began to finance agriculture, leading to the replacement of manpower with machines.
 Brazil's rural population fell from 20,700,000 in 1985 to 17,900,000 in 1995, followed by a decrease in import taxes on inputs and other measures that forced Brazilian producers to adapt to global practices.
-The raise of productivity, mechanization (with reduction of costs) and professionalization marked that period.
+The rise of productivity, mechanization (with reduction of costs) and professionalization marked that period.